shaneheres/Vote/README.md

 ## How to add more attributes.
 The extension only has two pre made attributes that can be voted on: Favorite and Rating.<br>
-To add (or remove) more attributes, modify $wgVoteAttributes in LocalSettings.php
+To add (or remove) more attributes, modify $wgVoteroAttributes in LocalSettings.php
 ```php
 // 'id' must be a unique integer, and should never be changed.
 $wgVoteroAttributes['Readability'] = array('id'=>10, 'style'=>'Nero');